How to Apply Gel Polish Perfectly: A Step-by-Step Guide

 Source: Pexels

-Now for your first layer of polish.
-Use a good gel base coat.
-This will ensure that the polish adheres properly and lasts as long as possible.
+Now for your first layer, apply the gel base coat.
+This will ensure that the gel polish adheres properly and lasts as long as possible.

-Also, make sure to seal the open edges, or cap the free edge, as this process is called.
-Capping the free edge means to paint over the edge of your nail so that this protective layer gives your nail a chip-free resistant finish.
+Make sure to seal the open edges with the base coat, or cap the free edge, as this process is called.
+Capping the free edge means to paint over the edge of your nail so that this protective layer gives your nail a chip-resistant finish.

 6) Apply gel polish

-Nail technicians recommend at least two coats of color, but the more you do, the more opaque your application.
+We recommend applying at least two coats of color.
+The more coats you apply, however, the more opaque your application.
 Don’t worry if the first one looks streaky -- thin layers will do the job better than thick uneven ones.

 Source: Pexels

-Once your nail color is applied to your liking, apply a top coat to ensure that the color is sealed and to give your nails that characteristic shine.
-It is extremely important to cover the entire nail with a top coat, and cap the edges for a perfect seal.
+Once your gel polish is applied and cured, apply a gel top coat to seal your color to give it shine and a chip-resistant finish.
+It's important to cover the entire nail with a gel top coat, and cap the edges for a perfect seal.

-Cure your nails one last time, for at least a minute, so you can ensure that they are perfectly dried and sealed.
+After the gel top coat is applied, cure your nails under your UV/LED one last time, for at least a minute, so that they the nails are perfectly dried and sealed.

 Sometimes gel will leave a tacky residue after curing, which you can simply wipe off with a cotton ball dipped in alcohol.
 Then you’re good to go!